hatdropper1977/john.soban.ski/content/snapshot-aws-es-to-s3.md

-Title: Use Boto3 to Snapshot AWS Managed Elasticsearch Service indices to S3
+Title: Use Boto3 to Snapshot AWS Elasticsearch indices to S3
 Date: 2020-07-26 20:38
 Author: john-sobanski
 Category: HOWTO